Tag: Organic Chemistry

 Summary of electrophilic aromatic substitution reactions

-• 1.
-Mechanism: A nucleophilic aromatic ring attacks the electrophile E+, giving a cation, and loses H+ to regain its aromaticity.
+• Mechanism: A nucleophilic aromatic ring attacks the electrophile E+, giving a cation, and loses H+ (regain aromaticity).
 This substitutes C-H for C-E.

-• 2.
-Key reactions: Bromination, chlorination, Friedel-Crafts alkylation (R) & acylation (C(O)R). nitration (NO2), sulfonation (SO3H).
-Most reactions utilize acid or Lewis acids to create reactive electrophiles.
+• Key reactions: Bromination, chlorination, Friedel-Crafts alkylation (R) & acylation (C(O)R). nitration (NO2), sulfonation (SO3H).
+Most reactions utilize acid or Lewis acids.

-• 3.
-Substituents – Activation: Electron-donating groups at a ring increase nucleophilicity and reactivity.
+• Activation: Electron-donating groups at a ring increase nucleophilicity and reactivity.
 Electron-withdrawing groups work the opposite.

-• 4.
-Substituent – Regioselectivity: Activators lead to ortho and para products.
+• Regioselectivity: Activators lead to ortho and para products.
 Deactivating groups direct meta (excl. halogens).

-• 6.
-Orbitals: Addition is fastest where overlap of donor (HOMO) and acceptor (LUMO) is best.
-However, orbital models do not explain the full story!
+• Orbitals: Addition is fastest when overlap of donor (HOMO) and acceptor (LUMO) is best.

 1. mechanism of electrophilic aromatic substitution